Post Banner Image

 Credit: FuzzMartin/ E+ via Getty Images

 In the U.S., a business may file for reorganization under Chapter 11 of the Bankruptcy Code.
-This effectively buys the company time to find a way to restructure or secure funding in order to be able to stay in business.
+This effectively buys the company time to find a way to restructure or find a buyer in order to be able to stay in business.
 This practice is common in the aviation industry, and it isn’t necessarily the end of an airline.

 If restructuring fails to work or a buyout can’t be achieved, an airline may declare Chapter 7 bankruptcy, which is a liquidation process, and cease operating altogether.
-Travelers may wish to search online to see if the airline they’re considering is experiencing financial or operational difficulties so that they are aware of any such situations at the time of booking.
+Although this is rare, it’s what happened with Spirit Airlines in May 2026, in the largest U.S. airline liquidation in over two decades.
+Cautious travelers may wish to search online to see if the airline they’re considering is experiencing financial or operational difficulties so that they are aware of any such situations at the time of booking.

 Woman using credit card to make online purchase